History of the Jews in 20th-century Poland: Economy

 An ever-increasing proportion of Jews in Interwar Poland lived separate lives from the Polish majority.
 In 1921, 74.2% of Polish Jews listed Yiddish or Hebrew as their native language, but that had risen to 87% by 1931, resulting in growing tensions between Jews and Poles.
 Jews were often not identified as Polish nationals, a problem that was caused not only by the reversal of assimilation, which was shown in national censuses between 1921 and 1931, but also by the influx of Soviet Jews escaping persecution especially in Ukraine, where up to 2,000 pogroms took place during the Russian Civil War in which an estimated 30,000 Jews were massacred directly and a total of 150,000 died.
 A large number of Jews immigrated to Poland from the east, as they were entitled by the Peace of Riga to choose the country that they preferred.
 Several hundred thousand refugees joined the already numerous Jewish minority of the Polish Second Republic.
 More than 75% of them lived in urban areas.
 There was, therefore, a disproportionate concentration of Jews in those communities who were disproportionately women, children and elderly.
-Poland was an underdeveloped country that strugglined with the remnants of devastating economic exploitation by the partitioners and their ensuing trade embargos (see also German–Polish customs war).
+Poland was an underdeveloped country that struggled with the remnants of devastating economic exploitation by the partitioners and their ensuing trade embargos (see also German–Polish customs war).
 For many years, there was widespread poverty among all citizens regardless of ethnicity but especially among the unemployed Jews for whom the help from the American Jewish Joint Distribution Committee was slow in coming.
 Plans for their retraining, considered by the committee in 1929, were out of touch with the depth of the Polish depression.
 The average standard of living of Polish Jews was among the worst among major Jewish communities in the world.
 The mostly-nonexistent new job opportunities before Poland's industrialization of the mid-1930s were blamed on anti-Semitism, but Jewish per capita income among the working Jews was more than 40% higher in 1929 than that of Polish non-Jews.
 The impoverished families relied on local Jewish charity, which had reached universally unprecedented proportions in 1929, providing services such as religion, education, health and other services to the amount of 200 million zlotys a year.
 The effects of the Great Depression had been very severe.